What is SEM? Your Guide to Search Engine Marketing

 What is SEM?

-As mentioned, SEM or search engine marketing is an online marketing strategy that involves paid advertisements that appear on SERPs (search engine results pages).
+As mentioned, SEM or search engine marketing is an online marketing strategy that involves paid advertisements that appear on SERPs (search engine results page).
 Businesses bid on keywords that their customers might search for when looking for their particular product or service.
 This can be everything from products like school shoes to services like pest control near me.

 The targeted ads will then appear at the top of search results alongside organic content when users search for these specific keywords.
 Also known as pay-per-click (PPC) ads, they include both text-based and product-listing ads, like Shopping ads on Google.

-The biggest advantage of SEM is that advertisers can place their ads directly in front of motivated customers looking to make a purchase; whether that’s for school shoes or pest control.
+The biggest advantage of SEM is that advertisers can place their ads directly in front of motivated customers looking to make a purchase, whether that’s for school shoes or pest control.
 It’s a highly effective marketing tool and a great way to grow your business.

 Search Engine Marketing (SEM) vs. Search Engine Optimisation (SEO)